italian dessert recipes

 Can I use butter instead of shortening?

 YUP!
 And I'm a big shortening hater.
-However, out of respect to my grandma ( God rest her soul) I followed the recipe and used shortening (UGH).
+However, out of respect to my grandma (God rest her soul) I followed the recipe and used shortening ( UGH ).
 And I did add a bit of butter flavoring.

 TIP: If you use butter refrigerate the dough for a bit after mixing.
 Drop the cold dough on the cookie sheet before baking.
-This keeps them from turning into frisbees.
+This keeps them from turning into crispy frisbees.

 What else can I substitute for the Wheaties?